The Three Jovial Huntsmen

 The Three Jovial Huntsmen (1880) was a popular British picture book illustrated by Randolph Caldecott, engraved and printed by Edmund Evans and published by George Routledge & Sons in London.
-The Project Gutenberg eBook, The Three Jovial Huntsmen, by Randolph Caldecott, Illustrated by Randolph Caldecott is available online THE PROJECT GUTENBERG EBOOK 14081.
+The Project Gutenberg eBook, The Three Jovial Huntsmen, by Randolph Caldecott, Illustrated by Randolph Caldecott is available online as Project Gutenberg eBook No. 14081.
 The toy book, which is a variant of the folklore song The Three Huntsmen (sometimes called the Three Jolly Huntsmen), was well-received, selling tens of thousands of copies.

-The three droll equestrians featured in the book are featured as the logo of the Horn Book Magazine.
-In 1914, four colour pictures from the book were reproduced by Frederick Warne & Co as postcards.
+The three droll equestrians featured in the book are used as the logo of The Horn Book Magazine.
+In 1914, four colour pictures from the book were reproduced by Frederick Warne & Co. as postcards.

 The story was also noted for using the word "powlert" which was not defined in either the Oxford English Dictionary or Century Dictionary.